learn-co-students/nyc-mhtn-web-060418/09-active-record-associations/README.md

 #### Models

 - Test our models in the console––can I create a new ruby instance?
 Can I save that into my database?
 Does it have the correct attributes?
 Check these before moving forward
+- Test each model ONE AT A TIME.
+Write a small amount of code, test it, then continue.

 ### Our First ActiveRecord Relationships